WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 Day 18: Boiling Boulders
 </a>
 <span style="float: right; color: #777777; font-size: 24px;">
-TODO
+1.176 s
 </span>
 </h3>

 This was also a fun problem.
-Part 1 was easy, calculating the total area of all the cubes and then subtracting non-exposed faces: those which make contact with another cube.
+Part 1 was easy, calculating the total area of all the cubes and then subtracting non-exposed faces which make contact with another cube.

 For part 2 I wrote a function to "complete" a set of cubes by filling in any internal cavities.